 The club remembers the following people who died while pursuing adventures in the outdoors.
 It is not known if this is a complete list or if all the details listed here are correct.
 We encourage current or past club members to email the club with any corrections or additions.

-- 1955: John Young, John Vidulich and John Hammond.
+- 1955: John Young, John Vidulich and John Hammond (who was not an OXO).
 Disappeared while climbing Mt.
 Cook, New Zealand.
-The Three Johns Hut in New Zealand is erected in their memory between 1955 and 1977.
+The Three Johns Hut in New Zealand was erected in their memory.

 - 1965: Douglas Hatt and Russell Judge.
 Died while attempting a traverse of Mt.
 Cook, New Zealand, in January.
-Later, the Mt.
-Feathertop Hut would be built in their memory—thus becoming the Mt.
+The Mt.
+Feathertop Hut was built in their memory—thus becoming the Mt.
 Feathertop Memorial Hut—as Feathertop was Hatt's favourite mountain.

 - 1966: Margaret Unkles, Don Lam, and Cathy Escott.
 Died in a car accident on Mt.
 Hotham.
 They were on their way to the hut during its construction when their 4WD ran off the road and overturned.

 - 1976: Mark Spain and Andrew Kelso.
-Died in January 1976 and it is believed that they fell while descending from Mt Silberhorn.
+Died in January 1976 and it is believed that they fell while descending from Mt Silberhorn, New Zealand.

 - 1985: Tom Kneen.
 Died in an avalanche on Mt.
 Feathertop.
 Cousin of Peter Kneen, Kneen was a very experienced bushwalker and ski tourer and had exceptional knowledge of Mt.
 Feathertop.